tohein/scai_utils/README.md

 ### Generate allele-specific count matrices

 `count_allelic.py` can be used to create allele-specific count matrices and .bam files.
 Required inputs are a filtered alignment, a phased .vcf file with heterozygous variants (for a single sample) as well as a cell index and regions file.
 Cell identifiers are assumed to be stored under the 'CB' tag in the input .bam file.
 Only diploid genomes are supported.
-For more reliable estimates of allele-specific signals, we recommend filtering for mapping biases using [WASP](https://github.com/bmvdgeijn/WASP/tree/master/mapping).
+In order to obtain reliable estimates of allele-specific signals, we recommend filtering for mapping biases using [WASP](https://github.com/bmvdgeijn/WASP/tree/master/mapping).

 Requirements